-This page details the Legacy Deferred (light prepass) rendering pathThe technique that a render pipeline uses to render graphics.
-Choosing a different rendering path affects how lighting and shading are calculated.
-Some rendering paths are more suited to different platforms and hardware than others.
+This page details the Legacy Deferred (light prepass) rendering pathThe technique Unity uses to render graphics.
+Choosing a different path affects the performance of your game, and how lighting and shading are calculated.
+Some paths are more suited to different platforms and hardware than others.
 More info

 See in Glossary rendering path instead.